Eclectic Spacewalk #4 - Non-Zero Sum

 “Everything is a matter of perspective!”

 What the reader did not know was that you were looking at these hills from the perspective of a nearby mountaintop 10,000ft up through some telescopic viewing apparatus.
 If you take your eye off the binoculars or telescope, then you see that those tiny hills next to each other are indeed very similar.
-This view transcends the hyper-localised individual & subjective erosion patterns of this hill or that hill, and sees the hills as a slight uniqueness to a much larger interconnected web of geological and planetary system forces.
+This view transcends the hyper-localized individual and subjective erosion patterns of this hill or that hill, and sees the hills as a slight uniqueness to a much larger interconnected web of geological and planetary system forces.
 If you went into space and looked down on Earth, you would see that that 10,000ft mountain is again not so different from even Mt.
 Everest!
 (You would also experience “The Overview Effect” of course.)

 “A rising tide lifts all boats.”